we-commit/app-trojan-docs/README.md

 Trojan Finance Interface is based on Uniswap Interface, we had removed features that we dont use for now, like Pools, Votes, Staking, V1 Trades.

-We are publishing our interface code very soon so **users can check it and trust that we follow the same way Uniswap works with wallets, in a secure way**
+We are publishing our interface code very soon so **users can check it and trust that we follow the same way Uniswap works with wallets, in a secure way**.
 We will be updating any updates from Uniswap repository as soon as we can.

 **Anyway use at your own risk.
 This is a beta version** and we are still improving our mempool scanner, decoder, compute and predictions.